DETLEV VAN RAVENSWAAY / SCIENCE PHOTO LIBRARY DETLEV VAN RAVENSWAAY / SCIENCE PHOTO LIBRARY

-New Horizons spacecraft at Pluto, artwork.
-New Horizons launched from Earth on 19 January 2006 and will take 9 years to reach Pluto, arriving mid-2015.
-It will spend 15 months studying the solar system's most distant planet.
-Pluto (lower right), some 6 billion kilometres from the Sun (upper right), has never before been visited by a spacecraft from Earth.
-It is a small rocky, icy world with a thin atmosphere and a moon called Charon (upper right).
-The spacecraft will use cameras and scientific equipment to gather data, sending it back to Earth with the large (2.1- metre) dish antenna (yellow).
+New Horizons spacecraft at Pluto.
+Computer illustration of NASA's New Horizons spacecraft with Pluto (background) and Pluto's largest moon Charon (foreground).
+New Horizons launched from Earth on 19th January 2006 and will take 9 years to reach Pluto, arriving mid-2015.
+It will spend 15 months studying the dwarf planet Pluto.
+The spacecraft will use cameras and scientific equipment to gather data, sending it back to Earth with the large (2.1-metre) dish antenna (white).
 New Horizons will also travel beyond Pluto to study other objects in the Kuiper Belt.

 Model release not required.
 Property release not required.